What You'll See At 5-Week Ultrasound & How To Prepare For It

 Image: Shutterstock

 Ultrasound can detect twins between six and eight weeks.
 However, a 5-week ultrasound is too early to detect if twins are present in the same sac.
-A doctor might determine the heartbeat pattern to detect twins; however, there is a chance to miss this.
+A doctor might determine the patterns of fetal heartbeat to detect twins; however, there is a chance to miss this.

 Ultrasounds conducted during pregnancy help doctors regularly monitor the growth and development of the fetus.
 The fifth-week ultrasound is conducted to ensure the developing baby has no genetic anomalies.
 Hence, you should visit your doctor regularly for checkups and ultrasounds to ensure there are no probable complications.
 Further, if any anomalies are detected during these visits, they may be effectively treated with early intervention.
 Take proper care of yourself from the beginning of the pregnancy, and consult your gynecologist if you have any questions or concerns.